Twprcntmlk/Study_Materials/Blackstone.md

 # Job Description:
 ```
 Blackstone Data Architecture’s Web Applications team.
-This individual will play a key role in developing cutting-edge features for our flagship internal products as well as building bespoke and
-interactive analytical tools and dashboards for our investment teams.
+This individual will play a key role in developing cutting-edge features for our flagship internal products as well as building bespoke and interactive analytical tools and dashboards for our investment teams.
 ```
 # Do I Meet Requirements?
 ### 1. Strong Python skills
     - I have used Pandas and Seaborn (Data visualization library) at work and have 3 projects which are internal tools for invoicing, leadtime management, and warehouse management.
-    - My RPA, Selenium, and Data Science work all written in Python.
+    - I have used RPA, Selenium, andhave Data Science work all written in Python.
     - I have used Python backend to created Requests. *Django
 ### 2. Proficiency in modern frontend technologies
     - Proficient at React, Redux, JavaScript, CSS+ libraries (See Projects!).
 ### 3. Strong foundation in relational databases and SQL